 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

-Paraneoplastic sensory neuronopathy is a rare but potentially devastating complication of systemic neoplasms, in particular small cell lung carcinoma.
+Paraneoplastic sensory neuronopathy is a rare but potentially devastating complication of systemic neoplasms and is most commonly associated with small cell lung carcinoma (71).
 In some patients the sensory neuronopathy is part of a multifocal encephalomyeloneuritis.
 The disorder is believed to arise from an autoimmune response directed against onconeural antigen(s) shared by tumor cells and primary sensory neurons in the dorsal root ganglia.
 Early identification of this syndrome and treatment of the underlying tumor can improve the likelihood of neurologic recovery, although most patients are severely and permanently disabled.
 The authors summarize the clinical presentation, autoimmune features, and treatment options for patients with paraneoplastic sensory neuronopathy.

 • Paraneoplastic sensory neuronopathy (dorsal root ganglionitis) is most often associated with small-cell lung carcinoma and is usually the presenting feature of the tumor.